Redback-Operations/redback-documentation/pull_request_template.md

 - Are all your images / videos named appropriately and in the correct location ("image1.png" e.g. will not be accepted)
 - Are all your code blocks properly closed off?
 - Does your file have an appropriate and descriptive file name, and main header?

+Failure to include these will result in your request not being reviewed.